 The name says it all really!
 The train and the Ptarmigan restaurant at the summit are completely accessible to wheelchair users

-PLEASE NOTE: The content of this link changes from Summer to Winter.
-During the Winter months it is more geared towards visiting skiers and from Spring to Autumn it is of more interest to holiday-makers
+NB: The content of this link changes from Summer to Winter.
+During the Winter months it is more geared towards visiting skiers and from Spring to Autumn it is of more interest to holiday-makers in general

 Thanks to George Campbell for recommending this link

-Landmark Forest Adventure Park: Landmark is well worth a visit!
-Plenty to see and do for visitors of all ages.
+Landmark is a 'forest adventure park'.
+It's just eight miles from Woodhead Cottage and is well worth a visit!
+There's plenty to see and do for visitors of all ages.